 Please contact us today for special offers and more!

 Travel within Turkey

 Within towns the local authorities normally provide bus services.
-These are usually fairly frequent except late at night and fares are generally low.
+These are usually frequent except late at night and fares are generally low.

 If you live in Izmir or Istanbul, you will find that the most pleasant way of getting about the city is by ferry.
-Inner-city ferries are cheap, regular and usually fairly comfortable.
+Inner-city ferries are cheap, regular and usually comfortable.
 Istanbul has also some enclosed, high-speed seabus services on the longer routes, e.g. to the Princes Islands.

 Increasingly the larger towns depend on tram and metro services to move people from place to place.
 Istanbul has the most comprehensive tram and metro network and this is still in the process of expansion.
 Similarly, Ankara, Izmir, Eskisehir and Adana have got their own metro systems.

 Most of the bigger cities also have dolmus/minibüs services on popular routes.
 Usually these are minibuses which leave as and when they fill up.